 While participants in the sessions responded to each of the recommendations individually, there were common themes that emerged across the feedback provided.
 The specific feedback offered by CDS sector service providers has been incorporated into the recommended strategies found in this document.

 Overall, the recommendations were supported

-Some of the recommendations are dependent on an initial stabilization of the sector sector
+Some of the recommendations are dependent on an initial stabilization of the sector sector There may be an opportunity to leverage existing efforts

 There was overarching support for efforts to professionalize the